RLSbench: Domain Adaptation Under Relaxed Label Shift: RLSbench : A Benchmark for Relaxed Label Shift

 While the relaxed label shift scenario violates the conditions required for consistency of label shift estimation techniques, we nonetheless employ these techniques and empirically evaluate efficacy of these methods in our testbed.
 In particular, to estimate the target label marginal, we experiment with: (i) RLLS~\citep{azizzadenesheli2019regularized}; (ii) MLLS~\citep{alexandari2019adapting}; and (iii) \emph{baseline estimator} that simply averages the prediction of a classifier $f$ on unlabeled target data.
 We provide precise details about these methods in \appref{app:label_shift_estimation}.
 Since these methods leverage off-the-shelf classifiers, classifiers obtained with any DA methods can be used in conjunction with these estimation methods.

-\textbf{Summary~~} {Overall, in \algoref{alg:LSBench}, we illustrate how to incorporate the re-sampling and re-weighting correction with existing DA techniques.} Algorithm $\calA$ can be any DA method and in Step 7, we can use any of the three methods listed above to estimate the target label marginal.
+\textbf{Summary~~} {Overall, in \algoref{alg:LSBench}, we illustrate how to incorporate the re-sampling and re-weighting correction with existing DA techniques.} \figref{fig:RS-RW_method} in \appref{sec:illustration} illustrates the method.
+Algorithm $\calA$ can be any DA method and in Step 7, we can use any of the three methods listed above to estimate the target label marginal.
 We instantiate \algoref{alg:LSBench} with several algorithms from \secref{subsec:methods} in \appref{app:methods}. \update{Intuitively, in an ideal scenario when the re-sampling step in our meta-algorithm perfectly corrects for label imbalance between source and target, we expect DA methods to adapt classifier $f$ to $p(x|y)$ shift.
 The re-weighting step in our meta-algorithm can then adapt the classifier $f$ to the target label marginal $p_t(y)$.} We emphasize that in our work, we \emph{do not} claim to propose these corrections.
 But, to the best of our knowledge, our work is the first to combine these two corrections together and perform extensive experiments across diverse datasets.